peter-hunt/skyblock/README.md

 # Content
 ## Added Features:
 * Swords, pickaxes, axes, and bows that don't consume arrows
-* Farming, combat, mining, and foraging.
+* Farming, combat, mining, enchanting, and foraging.
 * NPC buying and selling items
 * Unused items stats
 * Simple combat system which is not balanced